 The Billings Method, also known as the Billings Ovulation Method or the Ovulation Method, was developed by Dr. John and Evelyn Billings of Melbourne, Australia in the 1950s.
-It is a form of natural family planning, used by some couples to prevent pregnancy, and by other couples to achieve pregnancy.
+It is a form of natural family planning, used by some couples to prevent pregnancy and by other couples to achieve pregnancy.

-This article focuses on using the method to achieve pregnancy.
+For our purposes, we'll be focusing on using the method to achieve pregnancy.

 How Does the Billings Ovulation Method Work?